From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: System Model and Problem Formulation

 While many MTD techniques, such as IP address randomization and virtual machine migration, have been successfully deployed in traditional network environments with elastic resources, their high computational and communication overhead makes them unsuitable for resource-constrained UAV swarms.
 Moreover, the real-time requirements and dynamic topology of UAV networks further limit the applicability of existing MTD solutions.

 To address these challenges, we propose a suite of lightweight and coordinated MTD mechanisms specifically tailored for UAV swarm networks.
-These mechanisms are designed to leverage the inherent dynamicity and flexibility of UAVs, enabling effective defense with minimal resource consumption and latency.
-Fig.~\ref{MTD_mechanisms} provides an overview of the proposed MTD-based mitigation mechanisms.
+These mechanisms are selected for their ability to be executed rapidly, with minimal resource consumption, and without disrupting the primary mission of the UAV swarm.
+The goal is to create a moving target for attackers, making it difficult for them to maintain effective attacks or predict the system's defensive responses.
+Fig.~\ref{MTD_mechanisms} provides an overview of the specific MTD-based mitigation mechanisms adopted in this work.